sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 </table>

+> [!IMPORTANT]
-> **Important**  If you are using Windows 8.1 MDM server and set a value of 0 using the legacy AllowTelemetry policy on a Windows 10 Mobile device, then the value is not respected and the telemetry level is silently set to level 1.
+> If you are using Windows 8.1 MDM server and set a value of 0 using the legacy AllowTelemetry policy on a Windows 10 Mobile device, then the value is not respected and the telemetry level is silently set to level 1.

 <p style="margin-left: 20px">Most restricted value is 0.